glyfish/glyfish.github.io/_drafts/metropolis_hastings_sampling.md

 algorithm are discussed.
 The simulations assume the {% katex %}\textbf{Weibull}{% endkatex %} target distribution from equation {% katex %}(12){% endkatex %} with {% katex %}\lambda=1{% endkatex %} and
 {% katex %}k=5{% endkatex %} and the {% katex %}\textbf{Normal}{% endkatex %} stochastic kernel from
 equation {% katex %}(14){% endkatex %}.
-Simulations that scan 4 orders of magnitude of `setpsize` are compared with the goal of determining the value leading the best performance.
-The criteria for evaluating performance include the time for convergence of the first and seconds moments computed from samples to the corresponding target distribution values, the fit of the sampled distribution to the target PDF, the percentage of accepted proposal samples and the timescale for the decay of time series autocorrelation.
+Simulations that scan 4 orders of magnitude of `stepsize` with `x0` fixed are compared with the goal of determining the value leading to the best performance.
+Simulations are also performed with `stepsize` fixed that scan values of `x0` to determine the impact of initial condition on performance.
+The criteria for evaluating simulations include the time for convergence of the first and seconds moments computed from samples to the corresponding target distribution values, the fit of the sampled distribution to the target PDF, the percentage of accepted proposal samples and the timescale for the decay of time series autocorrelation.